matrixorigin/matrixorigin.io/docs/MatrixOne/Contribution-Guide/Code-Style/commit-pr-style.md

 3. **What effect does the commit have? (optional)**

-    In addition to the obvious effects, this may include benchmarks, side effects, etc. For short and obvious patches, this part can be omitted.
+    In addition to the obvious effects, this may include benchmarks, side effects, and so on.
+For short and obvious patches, this part can be omitted.

 ## How to write a good commit message